radiustechsystems/ai-agent-toolkit/typescript/packages/plugins/crypto/README.md

   prompt: `Validate if 0x1234abcd... is a valid Ethereum address and generate a Keccak-256 hash of the text "Hello Radius"`, });

-// The AI will use the crypto_validate_address and crypto_hash_data tools
+// The AI will use the validate_address and hash_data tools
 ```

 ## API Reference